mquarta99/NeutronTransport/README.md

 ## Features

 - Implementation of the Sn method for 1D slab geometry
-- Source iteration for solving the transport equation
+- Source iteration method for solving the transport equation with an external source
-- Scalar flux computation and visualization
+- Power Iteratin method to solve criticality problem
+- Thermal iterations in case of multi-group
+- Acceleration methods

 ## Requirements